Heat Pump Rebates for Your Home

 Preliminary Step 1: To be eligible for a rebate, heat pump projects require a quality assurance (QA) check by Abode Energy Management.
 After the installation is complete, your contractor must submit the online Installation Quality Assurance (QA) Form to Abode, found at the following links for air-source or ground-source heat pumps.
 The quality assurance check may include an on-site inspection, if necessary.
 Once the project has received its quality assurance approval, Abode will submit the QA documentation to CMLP on your behalf, and will send an email confirmation to you and your contractor.

-Ground-Source Heat Pump Installation Quality Assurance (QA) Form Preliminary Step 2: CMLP’s rebate application requires you to attest that the heat pump installation has passed a Town of Concord Building Department electrical inspection and, if applicable, a sheet meal inspection.
+Ground-Source Heat Pump Installation Quality Assurance (QA) Form Preliminary Step 2: CMLP’s rebate application requires you to provide the date that the heat pump installation has passed a Town of Concord Building Department electrical inspection and, if applicable, a sheet meal inspection.
 Ensure that the following steps have been taken before you apply for a heat pump rebate.

 - If the project requires sheet metal ducting work that goes beyond minor repairs, a sheet metal permit must be obtained for the project.
 Examples of projects that require a sheet metal permit include installation of new ducting or replacement, significant repairs or changes to existing ducting.
 The Town of Concord's inspector must have inspected and approved the sheet metal work.